Gohmul/u2_lesson_intro_to_react/README.md

 - We're also passing in an additional property to our `button` element, `className`
   - `class` is a reserved word in javascript for obvious reasons.
 In order to add a `class` attribute to our element, we use `className` instead.
 - We create the element the same way as before with `React.createElement`
+- We create a `root` object with the `createRoot` method of ReactDOM passing in our container variable
-- We append the element to the DOM using the `ReactDOM`'s render method.
+- Finally we append the element to the DOM using the `root`'s render method.

 Let's try this new component in our browser too!